pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 To build the project, you'll [need a Mac with Xcode installed](https://github.com/pwa-builder/pwabuilder-ios/issues/9).

-To publish your PWA to the App Store, you'll [need an Apple Developer account](/docs/ios-faq).
+To publish your PWA to the iOS App Store, you'll [need an Apple Developer account](/docs/ios-faq).

 See [our FAQ](/docs/ios-faq) for details.